louweal/heather/README.md

 # heather

 Heather is a platform for sharing resources within local communities to minimize environmental impact.

-It uses vue, nuxt, bootstrap and the Hedera JavaScript SDK.
+It uses Vue, Vuex, Nuxt, Bootstrap, SCSS, Solidity and the Hedera JavaScript SDK.

 ## Testing tips